Docker

 - A Linux server (Ubuntu 20.04+ recommended)

-- An instance with at least 2GB of RAM (4GB recommended)
+- At least 2GB of RAM (4GB recommended)

 - A domain name with DNS configured (for production use)